 Data Protection

 In accordance with the Academic Appeals Regulations (Taught Programmes) all information submitted by the School will be shared with the members of the FSAC (and, if the student appeals the FSAC decision, members of the CSAC), the student and their representative.
-It is therefore imperative that the School ensures that all other students’ names and personal information are redacted and the information complies with the University guidance on data protection.
+It is therefore imperative that the School ensures that all other students’ names and personal information are redacted and that the information complies with the University guidance on data protection.

 -